Directed by Allen Baron

 Comments:

 ADDITION: Criterion - Region 1- NTSC - March 08': This Criterion is touted as a 'DIRECTOR-APPROVED SPECIAL EDITION' although the most appealing aspect for many Criterion fans will be that the 4:3 ratio film is NOT pictureboxed (see our description of 'pictureboxing' in our Kind Hearts and Coronets review).
 The Criterion is progressive and dual-layered, and hence the image quality towers above the frugal Alive Film single-layered edition from Germany.
-The Criterion still shows some infrequent noise but it is easy to state that this is the best digital image of the film to date... and possibly ever.
+The Criterion still shows some infrequent noise but it is easy to state that this is the best digital image of the film to date...
 As usual the Criterion has clear mono audio (weak in spots) and optional English subtitles.

 Criterion offer some supplements: Requiem for a Killer: The Making of “Blast of Silence” is almost an hour long and humorously starts with Baron admitting that he didn't even know what 'Cannes' was when the film was attempted to enter but fell short of the deadline.
 The featurette has some interesting and amusing production anecdotes but I found it a bit long.
 There are two gallery sections of static photography: Rare on-set Polaroids are somewhat worn but add to the pragmatic creation of the film.
 There is also Locations revisited in 2008 which shows some past shots compared to modern ones often with Baron in the present image.
 A theatrical trailer is included and a 12-page liner notes booklet featuring an essay by film critic Terrence Rafferty and a four-page graphic-novel adaptation of the film by acclaimed artist Sean Phillips.